vincenzooo/pyXsurf/README.rst

 Uninstalling
 ------------

-Code can be uninstalled calling ``pip uninstall pyXsurf`` from a command prompt, or from source code folder calling directly the setup file ``python setup.py develop  -u`` (if you installed as developer, deinstallation is expected to work only with most recent pip versions, at least >=19.1.1, otherwise it should be enough to delete the folder).
+Code can be uninstalled calling ``pip uninstall pyXsurf`` from a command prompt.
+N.B.: previous version can also be uninstalled from source code folder calling directly the setup file ``python setup.py develop  -u``, this is no more advised (if you installed as developer, deinstallation is expected to work only with most recent pip versions, at least >=19.1.1, otherwise it should be enough to delete the folder).

 How to use
 ==========